Differentiating frictionally locked asperities from kinematically coupled zones: Conclusion

 \section{Conclusion}

 Several indicators called mechanical coupling have been proposed to solve the problem of coupling inversions that the coupled zone is always wider than the locked zone.
 The aim of this study is to relate those indicators to the locking in the original sense of friction.
 We organize the frictional physics that locked and unlocked zones follow and start with the very general definition: the locking and the unlocking are defined as the pre-yield and post-yield phases in the yield criterion of the frictional failure.
 Zero slip rate means the locking, and stress at strength means unlocking.
 The condition of locking has been sought as full coupling in the literature, whereas the condition of unlocking has been missed in kinematics.
 The very general definition of locking and unlocking is reduced to a simple formula in the long-term quasi-stationary periods, including interseismic ones, which is exactly the physical constraint that has been used in locking inversions: constant slip or constant stress.
-We estimate locked segments, that is, asperities in fault mechanics, through a transdimensional scheme using circular patches.
-The study area is the Nankai subduction zone in southwestern Japan and the data are from onshore and offshore geodetic observations.
-The optimal estimate concludes that there are five primary asperities consistent with slip zones of historical megathrust earthquakes.
-The spatial distribution of estimated asperities correlates with seafloor topography, suggesting a direct relationship between intermittent seismicity and persistent geological structures of subduction zones.
-The estimated locked zone does mostly not overlap with slow-earthquake occurrence zones at depth, supporting the hypothesis that the areas hosting slow earthquake clusters are normally in long-term and long-wavelength scales coupled but unlocked.
+To facilitate the practical use of locking inversion, we also propose a solving scheme implemented as a transdimensional scheme using circular patches, which locates locked segments, termed asperities in fault mechanics. \add{We then verify and validate the developed method and the derived formula through actual data analysis.} The study area is the Nankai subduction zone in southwestern Japan, and the data are from onshore and offshore geodetic observations.
+The optimal estimate concludes that there are five primary asperities consistent with slip zones of historical megathrust earthquakes\add{ separated into the eastern and western belts of locked zones}.
+The spatial distribution of estimated asperities correlates with seafloor topography and locates a segment gap consistent with rupture segmentation documented in paleoseismology, suggesting a direct relationship between intermittent seismicity and persistent geological structures of subduction zones.
+The estimated locked zone mostly does not overlap with slow-earthquake occurrence zones at depth, supporting the hypothesis that the areas hosting slow earthquake clusters are normally in long-term and long-wavelength scales coupled but unlocked.
 However, the Bungo-Channel SSE zone is exceptionally estimated to be locked.
 Given that the Bungo-Channel is thought to be a potential slip zone of the paleoseismic megathrust earthquake, unlike other slow earthquake occurrence zones at depth, the Bungo-Channel may be a locus of earthquake nucleation, which often fails to slip faster but sometimes succeeds.
-Those application results are obviously preliminary but persuade us that the simple question of what\remove{ is} locking\add{ is} \remove{may lead us to a whole portrait for a wide range of phenomena involved with}\add{might piece together} the interseismic asperities\add{ and related stories} \remove{of}\add{on} plate-boundary faults.
+Those application results are obviously preliminary\add{ but validate the derived formula of locking by reproducing known features of the regular and slow earthquake activity}.
+The simple, yet ever-present question of what locking is leads to a coherent comprehension of seismological asperities that lock plates during interseismic halts.